ChocoWu/DACo/README.md

 * [🗞️ Citation](#🗞️-citation)

 ## 📬 News
-* [2026-02-22] 🎉 We have released the initial version of our paper!
+* [2026-02-xx] 🎉 We have released the initial version of our paper!
 * [2026-02-21] 🎉 We have released our code and dataset used in the paper!

 ## 💡 Overview
 * We propose **DACo**, a novel role-specialized dual-agent architecture that structurally decomposes global planning and local execution for LVLM-based navigation.
 The overview framework is shown in the figure below:
 ![](assets/method.png)
-* We introduce dynamic subgoal planning and adaptive replanning mechanisms that enhance stability and interpretability in long-horizon navigation.
-As illustrated in the following figure, these two mechanisms enhance the self-correcting capability of DACo.
+* We introduce **dynamic planning** and **adaptive replanning** mechanisms that enhance stability and interpretability in long-horizon navigation.
+As illustrated in the following figure,  Rather than operating in isolation, the agents continuously **supervise** and **refine** each other through iterative information exchange and coordinated decision making.
 ![](assets/self_correcting.png)
 * We conduct extensive evaluations across multiple benchmarks and backbones, demonstrating consistent and significant zero-shot improvements.